-The March 11 program features poet and writer, Lois Holt, and SCC professor of English and Film, Ron Layne, providing gender perspectives on both male and female authors whose works have been banned between 1884 and the 1980’s.
+The program featured poet and writer, Lois Holt, and SCC professor of English and Film, Ron Layne, providing gender perspectives on both male and female authors whose works have been banned between 1884 and the 1980’s.

 One of the most popular and highly regarded professors of English and Film and Sandhills Community College, Layne has a strong following in the community.
 Regarding this lecture he shares, “Using passages from the most notable and notorious banned books, we will discuss how the base, the brutal, and the brazen elements in key works of literature have resulted in periodic bans stretching from New York’s pastoral highlands to the wilds of Oregon.”